Bono's Restaurant and Deli

 The Big Orange, a 7 ft tall orange-shaped citrus stand, is located on the property of the restaurant.
 The orange was originally located 3 mi to the east.
 The orange juice stand was one of many similar businesses that served people along U.S. Route 66, adjacent to the abundance of orange groves, in the 1920s and 1930s.
 Restaurant owner Joe Bono [cousin of Sonny Bono] purchased the stand in the 1990s and moved it to its current site.
 While the restaurant had an orange-shaped stand of its own when it served Route 66 traffic, it was eventually demolished due to decreased demand.
 The Big Orange is one of six surviving orange-shaped buildings in California.

-The restaurant, which reopened on February 8, 2019, after being closed for many years, was added to the National Register of Historic Places in 2008.
-Joe Bono received permission to move the building 20 ft back from Foothill Boulevard in 2013.
+As of 2022, the Big Orange has been removed from the property.